 How we conduct our arthritis therapy

-Massage provides a great technique for dog arthritis therapy by alleviating pain around the affected joints and muscles.
-Using certified Canine Myofunctional Therapy (CMT) in our Melbourne location, we help to control and alleviate pain, increase joint motion, improve muscle and tendon flexibility, and most importantly prolong the deteriorating effects of arthritis.
+Massage provides a great technique for arthritis therapy by alleviating pain around the affected joints and muscles.
+In conjunction with vet care, we help to control and alleviate pain, increase joint motion, improve muscle and tendon flexibility, and most importantly prolong the deteriorating effects of arthritis.

-Using CMT on your dog is the best way to target the stiff muscle groups around the affected joint that put unnecessary pressure on the already painful joint.
+Using myotherapy and rehabilitation exercises on your dog is the best way to target the stiff muscle groups around the affected joint that put unnecessary pressure on the already painful joint.
 Using qualified massage techniques, we loosen these stiff muscles and thus help to relieve your dog of pain.
-We also work on other muscles groups that experience pain and stiffness due to your dog’s reduced activity levels as a result of the arthritis.
-As well as drug free pain alleviation, CMT also helps to clean waste around joints, increase range of movement and improve muscle tone – all of which are essential measures in controlling canine joint issues.
+We also work on other muscles groups that experience pain and stiffness as your dog will be compensating with other body parts due to achy joints.
+CMT also helps to clean waste around joints, increase range of movement and improve muscle tone – all of which are essential measures in controlling canine joint issues.

 The procedure has added benefits such as improved circulation and digestion, a healthy, glossy coat, improved posture, and stress reduction as your dog reaches old age.

-With an extensive background in canine massage, our therapist is a certified practitioner of CMT.
-She has gained significant experience in therapeutic massage and acupressure techniques, and is well positioned to assist your dog’s pain relief.
+Our therapist is a certified practitioner of CMT.
+She has gained significant experience in remedial massage, acupressure techniques, and rehabilitation and is well positioned to assist your dog’s pain relief.
 Contact her in Melbourne for more information on giving your dog a better quality of life.